 “Ticking” is a freckled pattern of small dots and patches along one color area of the Beagle’s coat.
 Bluetick is a faded shade of gray with scattered dots and patches of darker, near-black gray.
 In certain lights, it looks almost blue.

-Black, tan, and white tricolor is probably the most recognizable beagle coat there is.
+The Black, tan, and white tricolor Beagle coloration is probably the most recognizable coat there is.
 It’s the coat that makes you say, “Yep, that’s a Beagle.”

 A big black patch starts on this Beagle’s back and curves around its belly, rising as far as halfway up its tail.
 Tan patches appear on its head, ears, and upper legs, with white on the Beagle’s neck, chest, muzzle, paws, and at the tip of its tail.